shanmukh111/Project/README.md

 Final model output is scanned before being returned by FastAPI.
 Secret-like values such as API keys, bearer tokens, JWTs, passwords, and PAT-style assignments are redacted.

-### Source Isolation

-The Analyst Agent is instructed not to infer causal relationships between portfolio and engineering evidence unless an explicit mapping exists.

 ---

 ## Azure DevOps MCP